gamecraftCZ/sfg_llm/README.md

 List available components with their arguments: `sfg_audiobook --list_components`

 Arguments for components are defined in [] brackets, separated by comma in format name=value.
+If you prepend ComponentName with '!' it will not be run (only setup will be executed).

 Example of pipeline to predict book A Handful of Dust from PDNC dataset and evaluate the quotation results:
 ```bash